-4. The refereeing process normally takes around 3-4 months.
+- The refereeing process normally takes around three to four months.

-The above also applies to all special issue and section articles.
+The above also applies to all special issue and special section articles.
 However, these articles will have been commissioned by the editors of these issues and sections.
 Authors of special issue and special section pieces should carefully read the TCS Special Issue guidelines.
-These can found at Sage’s TCS website http://tcs.sagepub.com/ and at TCS Manuscript Central http://mc.manuscriptcentral.com/tcs.
-Please make sure you select the appropriate special issue or special section category from the dropdown menu in the Author Centre on TCS ManuscriptCentral before you upload your piece.
+These can found at SAGE’s TCS website http://journals.sagepub.com/home/tcs and at TCS Manuscript Central http://mc.manuscriptcentral.com/tcs.
+Please make sure you select the appropriate special issue or special section category from the drop-down menu in the Author Centre on TCS ManuscriptCentral before you upload your piece.

 Shorter commentaries of 4,000 to 6,000 words (including all notes and references) are also invited.
-Normally these are not blind refereed, but commented on by editorial board members and associate editors.
+Normally these are not blind-refereed, but are commented on by editorial board members and associate editors.

 We welcome the submission of interviews with prominent figures in the social sciences and humanities.
 Normally these should be between 3,000 and 8,000 words (including all notes and references).
-Normally these are not blind refereed, but commented on by editorial board members and associate editors.
+Usually these are not blind-refereed, but are commented on by editorial board members and associate editors.

-Normally Review articles are 4-6,000 words long (including all notes and references).
+Normally review articles are 4,000 to 6,000 words long (including all notes and references).
 In all cases review articles must conform to the TCS house style (which is detailed below).

 Review articles can be of a single important book, or a series of books on a particular topic, or a more sweeping ‘decade review’ of a particular field or emergent area.